Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

     - The player is given the option to rescue granny.
     - If the play agrees, the game proceeds.
     - If the player does not wish to, the game will end.
-    - For example, (y or n) can be typed in either case, but it has to be "y" or "n" or "1" or "2".
+    - Responses at each stage of the game (y /n or 1/2) can be typed in lower or upper case.
     - If a player enters a blank response it will be flagged up with "INVALID ENTRY" and the player will returned to the same question.
     - If a player enters an incorrect response it will be flagged up with "INCORRECT ENTRY" and the player will returned to the same question.
     - Each function has been divided into two parts .